 A hunting mentor can be the mentored hunter's parent or guardian or any other competent adult (at least 18 years old) who has the written consent of the child's parent or guardian.
-The hunting mentor must be a resident, must be legally licensed for the game being hunted, must be unarmed (may possess a permitted concealed pistol) and must have successfully completed a recognized hunter safety education certification card on their person while accompanying a mentored hunter.
+The hunting mentor must be a resident, must be legally licensed for the game being hunted, must be unarmed (may lawfully carry a concealed pistol) and must have successfully completed a recognized hunter safety education course.
+Mentors must possess the hunter safety education certification card on their person while accompanying a mentored hunter.
 For more information on Mentored hunting, refer to pages 60-65 of this publication.